 - If you are taking pain medicines 3 or 4 times a day, take them at the same times each day for 3 to 4 days.
 They control pain better this way.

-Ask your doctor when you should start taking your regular medicines again after surgery.
+Ask your provider when you should start taking your regular medicines again after surgery.

 Ask your provider when you can shower or soak in a bathtub.